-There are two types of PYNQ MicroBlazes: Pmod, and Arduino.
-The Pmod and Arduino ports, which the PYNQ MicroBlazes connect to, have a different number of pins and can support different sets of peripherals.
-Both types of PYNQ MicroBlaze have a similar architecture, but have different IP configurations to support the different sets of peripheral and interface pins.
+Each physical interface has a different number of pins and can support different sets of peripherals.
+Each PYNQ MicroBlaze has the same core architecture, but can have different IP configurations to support the different sets of peripheral and interface pins.

-PYNQ MicroBlaze block diagram and examples can be found in PYNQ MicroBlaze Subsystem.
+PYNQ MicroBlaze block diagram and examples can be found in MicroBlaze Subsystem.